-The Experimental Animation is one of two pathways, alongside Documentary Animation, that applicants choose from within the animation programme on application.
-Built on the fundamental skills delivered by the long established Animation MA, this pathway explores making animated films and expanded moving image projects, developing creative and critical thinking, research skills and expanded discipline expertise.
+Experimental Animation is one of three pathways, alongside Documentary Animation and Narrative Animation, that applicants choose from within the animation programme upon application.
+Built on the fundamental skills delivered by the long-established Animation MA, this pathway explores making animated films and expanded moving image projects, developing creative and critical thinking, research skills and expanded discipline expertise.

 The work produced ranges from the more traditional, narrative to experimental and more expanded forms of animation.
 The first year is divided into three main areas of focus across which spreads across the three terms.